Maykid24/Homebrew_Campaign/Main_Campaign/Campaign_Ideas/Campaign_Session_Notes/Session_19.md

     - Group is in the cavern next to the box with the artifact

 - Group grabs artifact and lands in the Land of the Dead

+---

+1. Group meets The Unseen Syndicate, Bob destroys the magical sword once they were dropped into a pit.
+The group then teleports and ends up in the Elven Library
+2. Bob opens up a book and the group is then teleported to the Astral Planes and talked to Celestials.
+Group then got 2 Divine Interventions to be utilized at anytime
+3. Group then goes to Zale and goes to the pond to find the artifact deep into the cavern.
+The group then goes through an entire plan that ultimately fails instantly.
+The group then grabs the artifact, gets teleported to the Land of the Dead where the sessions ended.